Everyplay/js-developer-quiz/README.md

 ### Question 4.

 How would you implement backend storage for Facebook-messenger-like application (with similar scale), i.e. how would you store chat related data?
+Main point is to describe the data structures, not hardware/db details.
+Use pictures if you like.
 Take approx. 15 minutes to answer this.